UNEDLabs/moodle-mod_ejsappbooking/README.txt

 folder, inside you Moodle installation.
 This module has been tested in Moodle versions 2.0, 2.1, 2.2 and 2.3.

 This module needs the ejsapp module to be of any use.
-It works with version 1.1 of EJSApp.
+It works with version 1.1 (or later) of EJSApp.
 You can find and download it at the plugins section in the Moodle.org webpage or at https://github.com/UNEDLabs.